harshpatel0/anthology-notes/The Unknown Girl - Monza Alvi.md

 The poem's vocabulary immediately places into a foreign exotic location (Bazaar in India). *"Bazaar, kameez, rupees"* indicate the setting

-**Senses** - Textures are often described appealing to her sense of touch *"She squeezes wet brown line... on her Satin peach knee"*
+**Senses** - Textures are often described appealing to her sense of touch *"She squeezes wet brown line... sat in a peach knee"*

 **Contrast / Juxtapostion** - The narrator also contrasts sound *"furious... hushed"*.
 Colourful magic comes alive *"peacock, balloon, amber bird" contrasted to brown (dull colour)*

+**An Unknown** - Although the girl is unknown, she nevertheless shows great skills and precisions (to be exact)in her work which. *"She studies with her own sat in peach knee"*.
+This makes her greatly respected

+**Cultural References** - The narrator initally applies her existing cultural references to the girls' artwork ny using the words *"She is icing my hand..."* later in the poem her traditional and cultural roots need ti be more established as she uses the words *"I have new brown viens...
+I am clinging to these firm peacock lines"* as she has a new life force flowing through her veins.
+The simple fact that her hand hennaing has been initated (sparked), as a powerful sense of yearning (longing by the narrator) for her culture roots which is indicated by repetition of the word *"clinging"* and mentioning of the word *"longing"*.
+Although the henna might be physically faded in a week, we feel that the feeling has been awakened by this experience will continue to flourish

+## Language Features

+**Personification** - *"Dummies in shop fronts tilt and stare"*.
+It emphasizes the act that the world around her can sense her new identity

+**Alliteration** -